The Oesterreicher-McCormick Homestead

 While this cabin doesn’t look like much here, there is a lot of history in this home that is the second oldest in Duval County Florida.
 The oldest is the main house on the Kingsley Plantation that was built on Fort George Island.

 The Oesterreicher-McCormick Homestead was built in 1873 by Thomas Oesterreicher and his friend Thomas Booth after returning home from the Civil War, the two built the two-room, tin roofed Cracker House from Cypress and Palm and oak.
-When my husband Keith and I visited the Beaches Museum where this cabin has been moved to be restored on a recent visit to Jacksonville Beach and I was fascinated with both the cracker terminology and the history of the home.
+My husband Keith and I visited the Beaches Museum where this cabin has been moved to be restored on a recent visit to Jacksonville Beach.
+I was fascinated with both the cracker terminology and the history of the home.

 Cracker is a term given to Florida cowboys and ranchers, the first American pioneers.
 The term comes from the sound of the whip which the “cracker cowboy” used to herd the smaller “cracker cows”.